jruels/packer-tf/labs/tf-more-variables/index.md

 - Type: The type of data contained in the variable.
 - Default: The default value of the variable.

 It is recommended to set a description and type for all variables.
-When practical you should also set a default value.
+When practical, you should also set a default value.

 If you do not set a default value, you must assign a value before Terraform can apply the configuration.